-Victimisation occurs where a person receives less favourable treatment than others because of something they have done in connection with the Act (e.g. bringing a case or making an allegation) or if they are believed to have done one of these things.
-A child or young person may be victimised because of something done to a parent or sibling.
+Victimisation occurs where a person receives less favourable treatment than others because of something they have done in connection with equalities legislation (e.g. bringing a case or making an allegation) or if they are believed to have done one of these things.

-Harassment occurs where a person is subjected to unwanted conduct on the grounds of religion or belief with the purpose or effect of violating their dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
+Harassment occurs where a person is subjected to unwanted conduct on grounds related to an equality characteristic with the purpose or effect of violating their dignity, or creating an intimidating, hostile, degrading, humiliating or offensive environment for them.6